2hyoon/webpack-starter/README.md

 # Webpack Starter

-Webpack starter for the vanila JS
+Webpack starter for the Vanila JS

 ## Getting Started